jjustiniano2/jjustiniano2.github.io/_pages/about.md

 These days I work as a consultant at Roland Berger, specializing in GenAI.
 I help teams and clients create models that directly affect their bottom line, develop clean evaluation pipelines, and implement agent-assisted workflows that save hours (not minutes).
 I’m happiest working end-to-end—Python/C++ and PyTorch/TensorFlow for modeling and deep learning, SQL for database management, LangGraph for agent workflows, and AWS/Azure for deployment.
 I care about readable code, tests that catch silly bugs, and documentations that your future self will thank you for.
 I speak Spanish (native), English, and German, and I enjoy turning complex ideas into clear, useful tools.

-I enjoy spending my free time outdoors, either hiking or playing any racquet sports.
+I enjoy spending my free time outdoors, either biking, hiking or playing any racquet sports.